 “Health care providers and supporting organizations don’t currently have sufficient security and privacy budgets, including adequate processes and resources, to protect sensitive patient data,” said Dr. Larry Ponemon, chairman and founder of the Ponemon Institute.

 But no matter the state of your finances, there is a security solution that’s right for your practice – and you need to work to find and implement it.

 A breach of the PHI housed in your medical office can result in fines, lawsuits, patient defections and harm to your practice’s reputation.
 As a small practice, recovering from the consequences of a data breach could prove insurmountable.

-Unfortunately, there’s no one-size-fits all cure to make your practice’s data more secure.
+Unfortunately, there are no one-size-fits-all cure to make your practice’s data more secure.
 Finding the right security solution requires that you know your needs as an organization and delineate the “at risk” value of your practice’s PHI.

 A new resource from the American National Standards Institute (ANSI), “The Financial Impact of Breached Protected Health Information: A Business Case for Enhanced PHI Security,” can help you do that.

 The report – free to healthcare organizations – provides administrators and others with “information to help them better understand the potential risks and liabilities resulting from data breaches.”
 It presents a “PHI Value Estimator” method, which can be used to estimate the costs your practice would incur were it to suffer a breach.

 The report is designed to help administrators determine the right level of investment to put into enhancing their data protection measures.

 A Solvable Problem